 It is like having a secret identity.
 You have one name in one place, and another name somewhere else.
 All you need is a Superwoman costume under your clothes and you’re set!

-Having Combined names in France
+Having Combined names

 Since French women have both names on their identity cards, the trend towards double-barrelled names has been slow.
 It is starting to catch on now, especially for naming children.